Christ Church Cathedral

 Christ Church Cathedral information

-Throughout much of its history, Christ Church vied for supremacy with nearby St Patrick's Cathedral but it also fell on hard times in the 18th and 19th centuries – earlier, the nave had been used as a market and the crypt had housed taverns – and was virtually derelict by the time restoration took place.
+Once the original wooden church was replaced by the building you see today, the cathedral vied for supremacy with nearby St Patrick's Cathedral, but like its sister church it fell on hard times in the 18th and 19th centuries – the nave had been used as a market and the crypt had housed taverns – and was virtually derelict by the time restoration took place.
 Today, both Church of Ireland cathedrals are outsiders in a largely Catholic nation.

-The southern aisle has a monument to the legendary Strongbow.
+The monument to Strongbow is in the southern aisle.
 The armoured figure on the tomb is unlikely to be Strongbow (it's more probably the Earl of Drogheda), but his internal organs may have been buried here.
 A popular legend relates that the half figure beside the tomb is Strongbow's son, who was cut in two by his father when his bravery in battle was suspect.

 The southern transept contains the superb baroque tomb of the 19th Earl of Kildare (died 1734).
 His grandson, Lord Edward Fitzgerald, was a member of the United Irishmen and died in the abortive 1798 Rising.

-An entrance just by the southern transept descends to the unusually large arched crypt, which dates back to the original Viking church.
+An entrance just by the south transept descends to the unusually large arched crypt , which dates back to the original Viking church.
 Curiosities in the crypt include a glass display case housing a mummified cat chasing a mummified rat (known as Tom and Jerry), which were trapped inside an organ pipe in the 1860s!
-From the main entrance, a bridge, part of the 1871–78 restoration, leads to Dvblinia.
+From the main entrance, a bridge, part of the 1871–78 restoration, leads to Dublinia .